The need to clone Windows Server 2012 to new hard drive

 2. If you choose “Sector by sector clone”, then it will clone each space of the selected partitions, whether it is used or not.
 Not supported in larger disk to smaller disk cloning.

-3. If your destination disk is an SSD, ticking “SSD Alignment” will accelerate its reading and writing speed.
+3. If you are cloning disk to an SSD, ticking “SSD Alignment” will accelerate its reading and writing speed.

 As you can see, AOMEI Backupper Server can help you clone Windows Server 2012 to new hard drive without effort.
 You can choose to only clone the system or the entire hard drive.
 And it’s also possible to clone a single partition.